sroertgen/metafacture-blog/content/blog/metafacture-core-5.3.1/index.md

 The `playground` comes with the capability to share examples or whole complex workflows, with the vision to enable this as a web API for processing data without even installing metafacture.

+Watch out for updates and new blog posts!